Hospital Infection

 • Sepsis

 While many of these diseases can be successfully treated, they can be dangerous and even fatal.
 Most of the time, they are the result of medical negligence.
 Doctors and healthcare workers are held to the strictest of standards when it comes to care, safety, and hygiene.
-If they do not comply, patients are at risk—and hospital-related infections may occur.
+If they do not comply, patients are put at risk—and hospital-related infections may occur.

 Common causes of HAIs include: